superguru/7d2d_mod_BeyondStorage2/README.md

 * As of v2.1.0, items can be pulled from nearby Workstations (configurable).
 * As of v2.1.3, items can be pulled from nearby Dew Collectors (configurable).
+* As of v2.1.4, Paint can be used by the Paintbrush tool from nearby storage.

 ## Installation